SkygearIO/guides/push-notifications/config/android.md

 ### Option 1: Using Service Account (v1.7.0 onward)

-#### Download service account private key
+#### 1. Download the service account private key

 In the Service accounts tab, click **Generate new private key** to download the service account private key JSON file.

 ![Download service account private key for Firebase Admin SDK][fcm-service-account]

-#### Upload service account private key in Skygear Portal
+#### 2. Upload the service account private key at the Skygear Portal

 Go to [Skygear Portal][skygear-portal] at *App > Push Notification > Firebase Cloud Messaging (FCM)*, turn **ON** *Enable Firebase Cloud Messaging* and turn **OFF** *Use Legacy FCM Server API*.
 Upload the service account file and click *Save Changes*.

 ![Upload service account file in Skygear Portal][fcm-upload-service-account-key]

-#### Enabled Firebase Cloud Message API in your google project
+#### 3. Enable the Firebase Cloud Message API in your Google project

-It is enabled by default for newly created project, you may need to enable it manually for some existing project.
+It is enabled by default for newly created project.
+You may need to enable it manually for some existing project.
 To check it go to [Google Console][enable-fcm-api].

 ### Option 2: Use Server Key (All version)